 - How does your audience perceive your brand?

-- Create a memorable and unforgettable first impression
+2. Create an unforgettable first impression

 - Align your brand goals with your audience’s goals.

-- Create long-lasting impression with visual appeal.
+- Forge long-lasting impressions through your visual appeal.

 - Use contrasting colours to differentiate sections.